Samsung Galaxy Fit (smartwatch)

-The Samsung Galaxy Fit is an activity tracker designed, developed, and marketed by Samsung Electronics.
-It was released on 20 February 2019, along with the lower-priced Galaxy Fit e.
-It was made available for sale on June 14, 2019.
+The Samsung Galaxy Fit is an activity tracker manufactured, designed, developed, and marketed by Samsung Electronics.
+It was announced on February 20, 2019, at the Samsung's Galaxy Unpacked event, alongside the lower-priced Galaxy Fit e, the Galaxy S10 series, the Galaxy Fold, the Galaxy Watch Active and the Galaxy Buds.
+It was available for sale on June 14, 2019.